Dealing with accumulated data.

 Safety-net backups

 These types of backups are often temporary.
 Once the risk has passed and you’re certain you’ll never have to revert to that backup, there’s no need to keep it.
-You could keep it for a few moments, hours, days, or weeks, depending on what it takes to feel confident that you’ll never need it.
+You could keep it for a few moments, hours, days, or weeks, depending on how long it takes to feel confident that you’ll never need it.

 Regular backups